Click Here To Schedule A Consultation

 Does Botox prevent wrinkles?

 Absolutely!
 Botox can be used to prevent the development of wrinkles and fine lines.
-The injection of preventative Botox has been increasingly trendy thanks to celebrities and social media influencers openly boasting the benefits of having Botox treatments.
-Botox is indicated for patients who are at least 18 years old, and patients as young as their mid 20s often choose to take advantage of preventive or “baby” Botox.
+The injection of preventative Botox has been increasingly trendy thanks to celebrities and social media influencers openly boasting about the benefits of having Botox treatments.
+Botox is indicated for patients who are at least 18 years old, and patients as young as their mid-20s often choose to take advantage of preventive or “baby” Botox to keep fine lines from forming in the first place.
 To perform preventive Botox, Dr. Green injects a smaller amount of the neurotoxin into the treatment areas.
-The “freezing” of the facial muscles helps to keep skin smooth and wrinkle-free.
+The facial muscles’ “freezing” helps keep skin smooth and wrinkle-free.
 If you are interested in preventing wrinkles from forming in the first place, schedule a consultation with Dr. Green in NYC.

 How long does Botox last?